-- 70g (1/2 cup) unsalted shelled pistachios, finely chopped
+- 1/2 cup (70 g) unsalted shelled pistachios, finely chopped

-- Bake cookies for 10-15 minutes, until they’re golden brown and set (their tops should be dry, not wet).Bigger thicker cookies need about 15 minutes, while smaller (or thinner) cookies need 10-12 minutes.
+- Bake cookies for 10-15 minutes, until they’re golden brown and set (their tops should be dry, not wet, but paler in color than the edges).Bigger thicker cookies need about 15 minutes, while smaller (or thinner) cookies need 10-12 minutes.

 - Remove cookies from the oven and let cool.
 Store in an airtight container for up to 5 days.

 - Cookie dough taken straight from the refrigerator is pretty hard.
 If you have trouble slicing your cookies, let the dough rest at room temperature for 15 minutes, then try slicing again.

 - If sliced cookies aren’t perfectly shaped and that bothers you, you can quickly reshape them by pressing around the sides while they are still hot from the oven.

 - This recipe makes 10-12 large cookies or it can make about 16-20 smaller ones.
 All depends on how thick your log of dough is.

 - Both the unbaked cookie log (or sliced cookies) and baked cookies can be frozen (wrapped well) for up to 1 month.